 The description of graphical results in this Chapter focus on the legacy graphical results viewer, ADviewer.
-The current version of the software includes an embedded Results Viewer 4 in the main graphical interface.
-For more information related to this viewer, use the latest ADAPT-Builder User Manual.
+The current version of the software includes an embedded Results

+Viewer of in the main graphical interface.
+For more information related to this viewer, refer to the ADAPT-Builder 20 Results Display Settings User Interface Guide.